kdeldycke/dotfiles/README.md

 1. First, you need a local copy of this project.

-   If you're lucky and have Git already installed on your machine, do:
+   If you're lucky and have `git` already installed on your machine, do:

         $ cd ~
         $ git clone --recursive https://github.com/kdeldycke/dotfiles.git

-   If you don't have Git, do:
+   If you don't have `git` yet, fetch an archive of the repository:

         $ mkdir ~/dotfiles
         $ cd ~/dotfiles